-Another factor that can affect the price is whether your home has chimneys or skylights, or other protrusions.
+Another factor affecting the price is whether your home has chimneys, skylights, or other protrusions.

 They will increase the cost and scope of the project, as your roofing contractor will need to work around them.
 The cost of repairing flashing around a chimney can range from $500 to $1000 while repairing it around the skylight can average between $500 and $1000.

 You might be able to save some money by overlaying an existing roof, instead of replacing it.
 But doing this can lower the lifespan of the new roof and could void warranties you'd have on labor and materials.